mikejturner/RunAgainPlease/README.md

 The token `@rap:length` will be replaced with the values of the variable `length`.

 There is no restriction on where tokens can appear in the template and if the same token appears more than once then all occurrences get substituted.
+An alternative use of variables is discussed [here](#using-variables-in-command-line-arguments).

 ### Variables